 The painting I went back to again and again was the melodramatic Beheading of Lady Jane Grey at the National Gallery by Paul Delaroche (and I still love that painting), no matter how much my parents nudged me towards British masterpieces by Constable, Turner and Gainsborough.

-(And hats off to my parents, who, while taking me to the Chekhov play The Seagull, also let choose a show.
-I picked one with Cher.)
+(And hats off to my parents, who, while taking me to the Chekhov play The Seagull, also let me choose a show.
+I picked one with Cher and they suffered through it gracefully.)

-My personal favourite is the (also free) National Portrait Museum on Trafalgar Square, which is peopled with glorious portraits of kings, queens, mistresses and courtiers – all my historical gossipy dreams come to two-dimensional life.
+My personal favourite is the (also free) National Portrait Museum on Trafalgar Square, which is peopled with glorious portraits of kings, queens, mistresses and courtiers – all my historical gossipy dreams transformed into two-dimensional life.

 Other art cities